roelmagdaleno/callout-block/readme.txt

 == Screenshots ==

-1. Callout box with an icon from the library.
+1. Callout with an icon from the library.
-2. Callout box with a custom icon (The icon was inserted from a link).
+2. Callout with a custom icon (The icon was inserted from a link).
-3. Callout box with more styling.
-The icon is bigger, the box has a border radius and a left border.
+3. Callout with more styling.
+The icon is bigger, the block has a border radius and a left border.
 The paragraph and button were moved by modifying their custom attributes.
 4. Icon Library.
 5. Custom SVG (SVG string and preview).
 You can insert SVG string or from a link.